clj-easy/graal-docs/CLJ-1472/README.md

 ## Performance

 Here we look at the performance impact of CLJ-1472 patches on Clojure in absence of GraalVM.

 ### Run a Performance Test

-To run an individual performance test against Clojure patched with current recommended CLJ-1472 patch (patched Clojure must already be installed, see [Scripts](#scripts) above):
+To run an individual performance test against Clojure patched with current recommended CLJ-1472 patch.
+Patched Clojure must already be installed, see [Scripts](#scripts) above:

 ```
 clojure -J-XX:-EliminateLocks -A:performance